doggydoggy0101/master-thesis/README.md

 git clone --recurse-submodules -j8 https://github.com/doggydoggy0101/master-thesis.git
 cd master-thesis

-# If you do not clone the repository with --recurse-submodules option,
+# If you did not clone the repository with --recurse-submodules option,
 # you may need to run the following command.
 git submodule update --init
 ```